vinhnguyen116/CKA-CKAD/README.md

 ## CKAD

-I have did below lists:
+I have did below list:

    -  At this time i have pass CKA and have knowledge familiar command to create pod/deployment/services...
    -  Practice 3 times: CKAD-exercises.git from dgkanatsios